-Due to the widespread misunderstanding, open-source software and the related term free software are often perceived as a complete opposition to the commercial software which is developed for sale and serves commercial purposes.
+Due to the widespread misunderstanding, open-source software and the related term free software are often perceived as complete opposition to the commercial software which is developed for sale and serves commercial purposes.
 The fact is that commercial software can be as open-source as proprietary.

 It’s important to deal with the aspects of using the open-source product in the process of commercial software development prior to signing the agreement with the developer.
 Before proceeding let’s deal with the terms.
 The open-source software is distributed under the license that allows changing and sharing the source code.
-Such approach allows users and development companies to review and modify the existing components for their own needs.
-Software which is distributed under one of the open-source licenses is usually free of charge, but there are some restrictions that should be kept in mind before starting the development process.
+Such an approach allows users and development companies to review and modify the existing components for their own needs.
+Software that is distributed under one of the open-source licenses is usually free of charge, but there are some restrictions that should be kept in mind before starting the development process.

 The list of possible requirements may vary from mentioning the name of the product developer to distributing the developed application under the same license as the used open-source product.

 Keep in mind that the agreement between you and developer should describe how the usage of the open-source license will affect the final product.
 You should remember that an open-source product is not the public domain.
 It is licensed.
 Therefore, there are some restrictions.
 For example, as it has been said, the terms may require that the derivative application should follow the same open-source license.
 If such state of affairs doesn’t match your intentions, you should not let the development process go by itself.
 Of course, there’s nothing harmful in using open-source license since it does not limit the ability to profit from the product usage.
-But in case of proprietary software, you have to be sure that a particular license allows using open-source components as the part of such kind of projects.
+But in the case of proprietary software, you have to be sure that a particular license allows using open-source components as part of such kind of projects.
 For example, GPL licensed libraries can be used during the development of the proprietary project, if the license holder grants an explicit exception.

 To protect yourself from undesirable consequences, make sure that you clarified the issues of copyright ownership while negotiating the development agreement.
-You must be absolutely sure that both you and developer understand each other’s expectations.
+You must be absolutely sure that both you and the developer understand each other’s expectations.
 Besides the functionality of the application, the agreement should describe what rights on the source code you’ll get after the job is done.

 If you’re concerned about the safety of your ideas that will find their embodiment in the form of the end-product, do not let things go by themselves.
 Make this demand the part of your negotiations and make sure that all your requirements are written down in the agreement.
-Remember that a development company usually owns the app and may ask you pay a premium for granting you the ownership.
+Remember that a development company usually owns the app and may ask you to pay a premium for granting you the ownership.
 What should also be taken into account is the usage of the open-source components.
 Be aware that some of the licenses have some specific restrictions on how you can use the application based on the open-source product.

 Our company provides the next development services: data visualization apps, fleet management software, enterprise resource planning software, etc. One of our main intentions is creating long-time and efficient relationships with our clients.
 Therefore, we are responsible for their interests as well as for ours.
 So, you can be assured that the licensing issues, as well as all the others, will be clarified during the negotiation stage.